 It all culminates in an obvious epiphany: art is his legacy, the cornerstone and pedestal of his existence.

-Since that monumental moment where my world became complete, I have approached life with a different mindset.
-No longer shall I be confined to the expectations of others, like a market-based artist pandering to his clientele.
-I am free, not just able to create artistic vessels of self-expression, but to construct the pathways in my life.
+Since that monumental moment when my world became complete, I have approached life with a different mindset.
+No longer shall I be confined to the expectations of others, like a craftsman pandering to his clientele.
+I am free.

 In retrospect, the unintended obstacles set forth by my loved ones are the sparks that kindled my burning will to excel in the path I have chosen.
 So as I now sketch portraits of inspirational figures I come across on Humans of New York in class, there is no shame in being caught sketching and having my sketchbook confiscated.